drduh/YubiKey-Guide/README.md

 # Alternatives

 * [`piv-agent`](https://github.com/smlx/piv-agent) is an SSH and GPG agent which you can use with your PIV hardware security device (e.g. a Yubikey).
+* [`keytotpm`](https://www.gnupg.org/documentation/manuals/gnupg/OpenPGP-Key-Management.html) is an option to use GnuPG with TPM systems.

 # Links